mobicms/captcha/README.md

 This project adheres to a [Contributor Code of Conduct](https://github.com/mobicms/captcha/blob/develop/.github/CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to uphold this code.

+In our development, we follow the principles of [YAGNI](https://en.wikipedia.org/wiki/YAGNI) and [KISS](https://en.wikipedia.org/wiki/KISS_principle).
+The source code should not have extra unnecessary functionality and should be as simple and efficient as possible.

 ## License